Awadje/SW_REACT_APP/README.md

 ### General Information

-An app where you can lookup your favorite characters.
+An app where you can lookup your favourite characters.
 It's a React-Redux app connected to SWAPI the Star Wars API.
 Material UI is used for styling and Giphy is used to find matching images for your search.

 To do: